learn more

 Output: QZ 2017/12

-<p>With ISO 1101 (2017), the drawing entries for tolerancing profile deviations have been greatly expanded.
-In order to exploit these possibilities, the measuring software must offer simple solutions for a wide variety of measurement tasks.
-If the measurement is not only standard-compliant but also functionally correct, the scrap is additionally reduced.</p>
+<p>ISO 1101 (2017) has greatly expanded the drawing entries for tolerancing profile deviations.
+In order to utilise these possibilities, the measuring software must offer simple solutions for a wide range of measuring tasks.
+If the measurement not only complies with the standard but is also functional, this also reduces rejects.</p>

 File size: 1.69 MB